 Abstract Expressionism was a term first used in connection with Kandinsky in 1919, but is more commonly associated with post-war American art.
 Robert Coates, an American critic, coined it in 1946, when referring to the work of Gorky, Pollock and De Kooning.
 By the 1951 Museum of Modern Art exhibition ‘Abstract Painting and Sculpture in America’, the term was used to refer to all types of non-geometric abstraction.

-Not all the artists associated with the term produced either purely abstract or purely expressionist work.
-Some critics preferred the phrase Action Painting, and because of the concentration of artists in New York, they were also known as the New York School.
+Not all the artists associated with gestural painting produced either purely abstract or purely expressionist work.
+Some critics preferred the phrase Action Painting.
+Because of the concentration of artists in New York, they were known as the New York School.

 The only real connection between Abstract Expressionists was in their artistic philosophy.
-Publications like Tiger’s Eye, an avant-garde magazine helped to spread their ideas across America.
+Publications like Tiger’s Eye, an avant-garde magazine, helped to spread their ideas across America.
 All the painters were influenced by Existentialist ideas, which emphasised the importance of the act of creating, not of the finished object.

 Pollock once stated, “I continue to get further away from the conventional painters tools, such as easels, palettes, brushes…I prefer sticks, towels, and dripping fluid paint.
 When I am painting, I am not aware of what I am doing.
 I have no fears about making change, destroying images, because painting has a life of its own.
 I try to let it come through.”

 Most of the artists were heavily influenced by the Surrealists.
 A number were taught by Surrealists who had escaped WWII in Europe and took up teaching posts in American colleges.
 Surrealist exhibitions, (eg. Miro (1941) were influential in persuading the Abstract Expressionists to express their subconscious feelings and emotions through their art.